alibaba/BizCharts/doc_en/api/dataset.md

 ### DataSet.connectors

-An array of registered Connectors（Key-value pairs）
+An array of registered Connectors（Key-value pairs）.

 ### DataSet.transforms

-Get registered transform（Key-value pairs)
+Get registered transform（Key-value pairs).

 ## Classes

 ### DataSet

-The constructor of dataset
+The constructor of dataset.

 #### new DataSet([options])

-Create and return a DataSet instance
+Create and return a DataSet instance.
 `new DataSet(options = {})`

 | parameter | type | required |